csterritt/fiber-basic-auth/README.md

 if you're running on a serverless-style hosting environment where your sqlite3 database could suddenly disappear, since the service started a new host.
 Databases are supposed to be durable... let them do their job.

-Sixth, do basic input validation, e.g., on email addresses.
-Maybe figure out how to do HTML validation (it is 2023, after all).